opensearch-project/sql/docs/dev/query-optimizer-improvement.md

 #### Logical-to-Logical Optimization

 Currently each storage engine adds its own logical operator as concrete implementation for `TableScanOperator` abstraction.
-Typically each data source needs to add 2 logical operators for table scan with and without aggregation.
+Typically each data source needs to add 2 logical operators for table scan with without aggregation.
 Take OpenSearch for example, there are `OpenSearchLogicalIndexScan` and `OpenSearchLogicalIndexAgg` and a bunch of pushdown optimization rules for each accordingly.

 ```py
 class LogicalPlanOptimizer: